How to Improve Distance Vision Naturally: 6 Easy Tips

 Myopia is caused by the shape of the eyeball becoming elongated due to muscle tension.
-The light that is supposed to go directly into the retina now only lands in front of the retina.
-This causes everything in your distance vision to be blurry.
+This causes light to enter your eye incorrectly: light that was supposed to go directly into the retina now lands in front of it, causing everything that you would see at a distance to be blurry.
 If left untreated, severe cases of myopia can lead to cataract development, glaucoma, lazy eye syndrome, and macular degeneration.

 1. Use It or Lose It

-The best way to improve your distance vision is to use it; take a break every couple of hours to go outside and observe what’s going on farther away from you.
-Make it a habit and requirement for your kids to spend time outside in natural light, not just for exercise, but to maintain their eyesight.
+So, the best way to improve your distance vision is to use it.
+Take this as an excuse to take breaks from near work every few hours and go outside.
+Take a walk and observe things further away from you.
+Spending time outside in natural light is key to preserving healthy vision naturally, especially for your kids.
 Taking just a few small steps like this will do a lot to preserve your distance vision.

 2. Wear the Lowest Prescription Possible

+Eye exercises are some of the best ways to fix vision at all distances.
+In particular, trying eye exercises to improve distance vision can be especially helpful.
+And, the best part is, eye exercises don’t take much time.
 When you go outside to take a break from work, there are a variety of eye exercises you can practice to get your eye muscles back into shape.
 One example is to stand outside in a comfortable yet sturdy position and focus on keeping your breathing smooth and steady.
 Look as far right on the horizon as you can without moving your head.
 Then, slowly trace the horizon to the left, still without moving your neck or head.
-This is a great stretch for your eye muscles and it relieves the muscles that were contracting for so long to focus up close.
-You can also try looking as far down as you can, and then look up toward the sky.
+This exercise is an excellent way to stretch your eye muscles and relieve the ones that have been helping you see up close for so long.
+Another great variation of this exercise is to look as far down as you can before looking up toward the sky.

-Taking care of your health through supplements will also help protect your distance vision.
-There are specific nutrients, vitamins, and minerals that your eyes depend on to function optimally.
-Some of which are vitamins A, C, and E, antioxidants, omega-3 fatty acids, and lutein.
+Vitamins are some of the best healthy lifestyle habits to consider when trying to learn how to improve distance vision.
+Adjusting your dietary habits ever so slightly can yield great results.
+As you might suspect, your eyes rely on certain specific nutrients to function properly.
+Some of the most common are vitamins A, C, and E, antioxidants, omega-3 fatty acids, and lutein.
 If possible, incorporate these nutrients into your daily diet by eating lots of leafy greens, berries, and fish.

 People who are intolerant to these foods, or simply don’t have the time to make a meal plan to ensure they eat these foods, would highly benefit from a natural supplement, like our Ocu-Plus Formula.
 Ensuring your body gets these specific nutrients will protect your eyes from common vision-hindering conditions and keep your eyes in the best health possible.

+One of the most relaxing ways you can train your eyes to see better is to consider the art of reflexology.
 According to ancient Chinese medicine, massaging different points on the body can positively affect the health of corresponding body parts.
 For your eyes, the muscle tension and strain you feel when trying to use your distance vision are due to the Qi (energy) not being able to flow through those contracted muscles.
 By massaging the reflexology points for your eyes, you’re allowing the eye muscles to relax and the Qi to flow freely.
 It’s important to relax these muscles because, over time, constant contraction will lead to restricted blood flow.
+This can cause your distance vision to deteriorate.

 The reflexology points for your eyes are located on the bottom of your feet.
 The U-shaped section below your second and third toes is where you should massage.
 The left foot coordinates with your right eye and the right foot with your left eye.
 Spend 15 minutes a day rubbing these spots to improve your eye muscles and vision.